Pattern Hopf algebras: Introduction

-We note that this is not a commutative presheaf: in general, $\pi \oplus \tau $ is a different permutation than $\tau\oplus \pi $. \end{smpl}

 As mentioned above, the pattern Hopf algebra on permutations is the one discussed by Vargas in \cite{vargas14}, where it is shown that it is free.
+This is an example of a non-commutative associative presheaf.
 There, free generators were constructed.
 These generators correspond to Lyndon words of $\oplus$-indecomposable permutations, see \cite{chen58} for an introduction to combinatorics of Lyndon words.

 In this paper we explore other associative presheaves that are non-commutative.
-Taking the presheaf on permutations as our starting point, we wish to study monoidal structures that are more complex than the $\oplus $ product, but still allow to establish the freeness property.
-We suggest the presheaf on marked permutations, which is equipped with the inflation product.
+Taking the presheaf on permutations as our starting point, we wish to study monoidal structures that are more complex than the $\oplus $ product (see \cref{smpl:assperm}), but still allows us to establish the freeness property.
+We investigate the presheaf on marked permutations $\mathtt{MPat}$, which is equipped with the inflation product.
 This product is motivated by the inflation procedure on permutations described in \cite{albert03}.

-In this way, the presheaf on marked permutations introduced below will be one main focus of this paper: \cref{sec:mperfree} will be dedicated to the freeness problem on this presheaf, as well as enumerating the dimension of the primitive space of the pattern Hopf algebra.
+Its presheaf structure is presented below in \cref{smpl:mpermutations}.
+This is not a commutative presheaf, so \cref{thm:comutative} does not apply.
+However, we still have the following: